gazebosim/gz-sim/tutorials/underwater_vehicles.md

 \page underwater_vehicles Underwater vehicles
 # Simulating Autnomous Underwater Vehicles

-Ignition now supports basic simulation of underwater vehicles.
+Gazebo now supports basic simulation of underwater vehicles.
 This capability is based on the equations described in Fossen's ["Guidance and Control of Ocean Vehicles"](https://www.wiley.com/en-sg/Guidance+and+Control+of+Ocean+Vehicles-p-9780471941132).
 This tutorial will guide you through the steps you